-To date, the results of our investigations are consistent with the information provided by other governments.
+To date the results of our investigations are consistent with the information provided by others governments.
 In England, and again in Kuwait, government officials told us that the contractors hired after the war to clear mines in Kuwait never reported finding any chemical mines or other chemical munitions, even though it would have been to their financial advantage to make such a report.
 In addition, UNSCOM testified before the PAC on July 29, 1997 that

 In the period from 1996 to 1997 the Commission has undertaken to investigate further the history of the production, filling and deployment of the 155 millimeter mustard shells and also the 122 millimeter sarin rockets....
 We now believe Iraq deployed 155 mm mustard rounds and 122 mm sarin rounds during January of 1991 [to] Aukhaider, Nassiriyah, Khamisiyah and the Mymona depot....
 We have seen no evidence ... that [weapons were moved from the three lower depots, actually down into Kuwait].

 However, we are still piecing this puzzle together incident by incident, and do not yet have a complete picture.
 Much more work remains to be done before we can say that fallout from the Khamisiyah demolition was the only chemical exposure (albeit low level) our troops suffered while in Kuwait.